 - Description of roles

 The Logistics Overview.
-A list of key wedding day contacts (aka people to call if you have absolutely no clue what is going on), key locations and their addresses, and a list of the key events taking place over the course of the week.
+This was a list of key wedding-day contacts (AKA people to call if you have absolutely no clue what is going on), key locations and their addresses, and a list of the key events taking place over the course of the week.

 Overview of Weekend Events.
-A three-page list of all the key events taking place over the next few days, including a pre-wedding family celebration dinner, our rehearsal, our rehearsal dinner, and more, all the way through to our afterparty.
+This was a three-page list of all the key events taking place over the next few days, including a pre-wedding family celebration dinner, our rehearsal, our rehearsal dinner, and more, all the way through to our after-party.
 Under each event, I provided the date and time, location, point person(s) to contact, who was required to attend, and a brief description of the event.

 Contact List.
-A full contact list of about 50 people, including their names, phone numbers, emails, and role of each person involved in helping out with the wedding.
+This was a full contact list of about 50 people, including their names, phone numbers, emails, and role of each person involved in helping out with the wedding.

-But yeah, this was what we sent to our friends and families (vendors got something different, which I will share in a future post!).
-You wouldn’t believe how much crap I got from some people , ranging from our friends jokingly saying every time “Well, let me refer to my 15-page wedding packet…” all the way to some adults (who will remain nameless) saying “What a waste of time…who would ever read 15 pages!”
+This was what we sent to our friends and families (vendors got something different, which I will share in a future post).
+You wouldn’t believe how much crap I got from some people , ranging from our friends jokingly saying every time, “Well, let me refer to my 15-page wedding packet…” all the way to some adults (who will remain nameless) saying “What a waste of time…who would ever read 15 pages!”